Mehcanic/project-4-frontend/README.md

 This was a solo project created as a part of the General Assembly Software Engineering Immersive course.

-Task was to create full stack application using  React, Python, Flask and PostrgreSQL.

-The goal of the project was to create a full stack application using Python, Flask, PostgreSQL and React.
-The application had to be a complete product which most likely means few relationships and CRUD functionality for at least a couple of models.
-I decide to make it simple on the back-end and focus of the fron-end part of the project.
+The goal of the project was to create a full-stack application using Python, Flask, PostgreSQL and React.
+The application had to be a complete product with few relationships and CRUD functionality for at least a couple of models.
+I decided to make it simple on the back-end and focus on the front-end part of the project.

-I decided to create simple todo list application.
+I decided to create a simple todo list application.
 The application allows the user to create, read, update and delete tasks.
 The user can also mark the task as completed.
 The user can also filter the tasks by all, active and completed tasks or clear out all the completed tasks.

 ## Getting started and deployment

 - This project is split into two repositories.
 One for the backend:
   <https://github.com/Mehcanic/project-3-backend>
-  and one for the frontend:
+  and one for the front-end:
   <https://github.com/Mehcanic/project-4-frontend>

 - The frontend is available to view [here](https://tosdos-apps.netlify.app)